-- (a) If the parties have not appointed an arbitrator and have not provided any other method of appointment, the arbitrator shall be appointed in the following manner: The AAA shall send simultaneously to each party to the dispute an identical list of 10 (unless the AAA decides that a different number is appropriate) names of persons chosen from the National Roster.
-The parties are encouraged to agree to an arbitrator from the submitted list and to advise the AAA of their agreement. - (b) If the parties are unable to agree upon an arbitrator, each party to the dispute shall have 15 days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the AAA.
-If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
-From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.
-If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the power to make the appointment from among other members of the National Roster without the submission of additional lists. - (c) Unless the parties agree otherwise when there are two or more claimants or two or more respondents, the AAA may appoint all the arbitrators.
+- (a) If the parties have not appointed an arbitrator and have not provided any other method of appointment, the arbitrator shall be appointed in the following manner: the AAA shall send simultaneously to each party to the dispute an identical list of 10 (unless the AAA decides that a different number is appropriate) names of persons chosen by the AAA from its Wills and Trust and Commercial Panels. - (b) Each party to the dispute shall have 15 days from the transmittal date in which to strike any names objected to, number the remaining names in order of preference, and return the list to the AAA.
+In a single-arbitrator case, each party may strike three names on a peremptory basis.
+In a multi-arbitrator case, each party may strike five names on a peremptory basis.
+If a party does not return the list within the time specified all persons named therein shall be deemed acceptable.
+From among the persons who have been approved on both lis ts, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.
+If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the power to make the appointment from among other members of the Wills and Trusts panel without the submission of additional lists.

+(c) Unless the parties agree otherwise, when there are two or more claimants or two or more respondents, the AAA may appoint all the arbitrators.

-R-12.
-Direct Appointment by a Party
+12. Direct Appointment by a Party

-- (a) If the agreement of the parties names an arbitrator or specifies a method of appointing an arbitrator, that designation or method shall be followed.
+If the agreement of the parties names an arbitrator or specifies a method of appointing an arbitrator, that designation or method shall be followed.
 The notice of appointment, with the name and address of the arbitrator, shall be filed with the AAA by the appointing party.
-Upon the request of any appointing party, the AAA shall submit a list of members of the National Roster from which the party may, if it so desires, make the appointment. - (b) Where the parties have agreed that each party is to name one arbitrator, the arbitrators so named must meet the standards of Section R-17 with respect to impartiality and independence unless the parties have specifically agreed pursuant to Section R-17(a) that the party-appointed arbitrators are to be non-neutral and need not meet those standards. - (c) If the agreement specifies a period of time within which an arbitrator shall be appointed and any party fails to make the appointment within that period, the AAA shall make the appointment. - (d) If no period of time is specified in the agreement, the AAA shall notify the party to make the appointment.
+Upon the request of any appointing party, the AAA shall submit a list of members of the National Roster from which the party may, if it so desires, make the appointment.

+Where the parties have agreed that each party is to name one arbitrator, the arbitrators so named must meet the standards of Section R-17 with respect to impartiality and independence unless the parties have specifically agreed pursuant to Section R-17(a) that the party-appointed arbitrators are to be non-neutral and need not meet those standards.

+If the agreement specifies a period of time within which an arbitrator shall be appointed and any party fails to make the appointment within that period, the AAA shall make the appointment.

+If no period of time is specified in the agreement, the AAA shall notify the party to make the appointment.
 If within 15 days after such notice has been sent, an arbitrator has not been appointed by a party, the AAA shall make the appointment.